Written bySee all articles →

 Affiliate tracking lets you see who is bringing in the most sales and assess how well your program is doing against the measurable goals you set out earlier.
 You’ll also want to understand revenues, conversion rates, and unique sales – as well as AOV.
 If your campaign isn’t meeting your goals, you may need to rethink commission structures and pricing or working with different affiliates.

-An affiliate platform with robust tracking and attribution features, such as Affise Reach, will help you learn everything about your traffic and performance.
+A referral tracking platform with robust tracking and attribution features, such as Affise Reach, will help you learn everything about your traffic and performance.
 Use this data to improve your affiliate marketing campaign results.

 By running competitor analysis, you can determine how well your referral program is performing.
 Consider: